maryi/CSCW-Project/ActivityLog.md

 2. Create GitHub accounts (if you don't have one already), submit the username to Maryi -to be added to the repository, and play around with the tool.

 **Next meeting:** Oct.
-7th 12:45 place?
+7th 12:45 place: Outside classroom

 I suggest we consider a new place, but I do not know the buildings around CS well.

 Agenda:

 * Make a review of GitHub -specially for new users
-* Review the project ideas from the google docs -Project presentations and written report is due on Oct.
+* Review the project ideas from the google docs -Project presentations and written report are due on Oct.
 14th